What is an Internal Communication Strategy Template?

 1. The Why

-Firstly, before you start, you need to establish why you are looking to use an internal communication strategy template and what it is you want to achieve when communicating internally.
+Firstly, before you start, you need to establish why you are looking to use an internal communication strategy template and what it is you want to achieve when communicating internally, is it to improve employee communication?

 Are you looking to increase the top-down communication between your leaders and the rest of the organisation?
 Or are you looking to create a buzz around your brand, internally?